bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

   alternative (for example Terraform) when managing resources inside AWS
 - Amazon Cognito in console is not very intuitive.
-In fact I think that's one of the disadvantages of Amazon Cognito, when comparing with other solutions like Auth0 (considered by many  the best solution in the market in this field).
+In fact I think that's one of the disadvantages of Amazon Cognito, when comparing with other solutions like Auth0 (considered by many as the best solution in the market in this field).
 I think Amazon Cognito still needs to be polished to remove some friction when used by developers and cloud architects.

 ### Creating a User Pool ###